FAQs

 The development regime for an NSIP comes under the Planning Act 2008.
 This means we need to submit an application for a Development Consent Order (DCO) to build, operate and decommission Lime Down Solar Park to the Planning Inspectorate rather than a local planning authority.

-In the case of energy related NSIPs, the Planning Inspectorate acts on behalf of the Secretary of State for Energy Security and Net Zero.
+In the case of energy-related NSIPs, the Planning Inspectorate acts on behalf of the Secretary of State for Energy Security and Net Zero.
 It will carry out an examination of our application for development consent for Lime Down Solar Park and then make a recommendation to the Secretary of State on whether to grant consent.
 The Secretary of State will make the final decision on whether to grant consent for the Project.

 While our DCO application will not be submitted to the local planning authority, Wiltshire Council and stakeholder groups will play a key role in the planning process and be consulted as the Project progresses.